 There are four phases to this treatment:

-Head frame placement—Local anesthesia will be injected into the front and back of your head to numb your scalp.
+- Head frame placement—Local anesthesia will be injected into the front and back of your head to numb your scalp.
 A box-shaped, aluminum frame will be attached to your skull with special pins.
 This will keep your head from moving during treatment.

 - Imaging—You will have a CT scan and/or MRI to pinpoint the exact location of the tumor.
 If you are being treated for an AVM, you may have a test called an angiography to locate the abnormal veins.

-Computerized dose planning—You will relax for about an hour while your doctors plan your treatment.
+- Computerized dose planning—You will relax for about an hour while your doctors plan your treatment.
 When they are finished, you will lie down on a special couch.
 Your doctor will talk to you about the number of treatments you will receive and how long they will take.
 Your head frame will then be attached to a helmet full of small holes.
 Each hole will allow a single ray of radiation to target a specific part of your brain.

-Radiation delivery—The doctors and nurses will leave the room.
+- Radiation delivery—The doctors and nurses will leave the room.
 Your couch will move into the treatment area.
 You might hear a click as the helmet locks into place.
 Your doctor will be able to see and hear you during the entire procedure, and you will be able to talk to her.
 You will remain still during the procedure and so will the machinery around you.
 You will not be able to see, feel, or hear the treatment being done.
 When treatment is complete, the couch will move back to its original position.

 Linear accelerator (LINAC)-based Treatment